 I skied with Mike Pratt this afternoon.
 I asked him several questions about snowmaking.
 What follows is a breakdown on snowmaking capacity at Gore Mountain.

 Ten years ago Gore used 80 million gallons of water per season.
 Last season Gore water consumption was over 300 million gallons.

-If total seasonal output is 300 million gallons and you can do 7M a day then you are planning on blowing the equivalent of 45 days at full capacity.
+If total seasonal output is 300 million gallons and you can pump 7 million a day then you are planning on blowing the equivalent of 45 days at full capacity.

-7 million gallons will cover 15 acres with one foot of snow.
+- 7 million gallons will cover 15 acres with one foot of snow.

-BUT… it’s efficient use of manpower and water to blow on two trails at a time for a longer time.
+- It’s the most efficient use of manpower and water to blow on two trails at a time for a longer time.
 Put one trail on the output of one system, and another trail, on a different part of the mountain, on the other.

-The more different trails you blow on, the more water you waste.
+- The more different trails you blow on, the more water you waste.
 This is why crews sometimes take a while to get to isolated trouble spots.
 All that extra effort uses more water and manpower.
 Today Lies was done, and tonight the are moving it all to Rumor.
 Big chunks make more snow on the hill from the same amount of water.

 Why does Gore blow on only two trails at a time?

 It the most efficient use of the most limited resource: uphill water capacity.

 So the real question is , why did they expand the mountain. the money should have been put into the snowmaking system. ie: Hunter Mtn: Quality over Quantity..